katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 ## 1. Creating a project with Cargo

-As the [Cargo docs](http://doc.crates.io/guide.html#why-cargo-exists) says, *Cargo is a build tool, which creates metadata files for your project, fetches and builds the project's dependencies, builds the project and introduces conventions.*
+As the [Cargo docs](http://doc.crates.io/guide.html#why-cargo-exists) say, *Cargo is a build tool, which creates metadata files for your project, fetches and builds the project's dependencies, builds the project and introduces conventions.*

 I wanted to keep my program simple, so first **I decided that I will not use Cargo and I will invoke rustc manually**.
 I thought it will be easier this way.
-It was terrible mistake!
+It was a terrible mistake!
 Soon it became hard or impossible to build the project without Cargo.
-I needed to include library for *random* and the only one obvious solution for that was to, yes, **use cargo**.
-So here is my advice: **don't be afraid to use Cargo** from the beggining, since it's really nothing scary and in fact you gain a lot by using it.
+I needed to include a library for *random* and the only one obvious solution was to add it as the dependency in *Cargo.toml*.
+So here is my advice: **don't be afraid to use Cargo** from the beginning, since it's really nothing scary and you gain a lot by using it.

 #### Here is my **short tutorial** of how to use **Cargo**: